About cookies on this site

 The result

-Karolina’s guess was right: some visitors indeed interacted with her content by clicking images.
-Some of them opened a blog post, read it, clicked at least one chart or image (if there’s one), and only left the page.
+Karolina’s guess was correct: some visitors interacted with her content by clicking images.
+Some opened a blog post, read it, clicked at least one chart or image (if there’s one), and only left the page.

-The bounce rate decreased by almost 5 percent and the average time per session increased by 15 seconds.
-Of course, her long-term objective always is to increase the number of pages per session, but more accurate metrics were a good start.
+The bounce rate decreased by almost 5 percent, and the average time per session increased by 15 seconds.
+Of course, Karolina’s long-term objective is to increase the number of pages per session, but more accurate metrics were a good start.

 Here is another idea where you can use Auto-Event variables:

-If you have questions related to Auto-Event variables or Google Tag Manager in general, feel free to post a comment and maybe we’ll come up with a solution.
+If you have questions about Auto-Event variables or Google Tag Manager, feel free to comment, and maybe we’ll devise a solution.

 Julius Fedorovicius